New Nissan Leaf gets longer range, lower price

 From the outside, the car has a lower, wider and more tapered design compared with the generally rounder current model.

 Nissan also promises improved acceleration and driving performance thanks, in part, to the car's wider stance, lower center of gravity and 147 horsepower.
 That's considerably more than the 107 horsepower in the current version.
+Nissan plans to offer a higher-powered version for the 2019 model year that will also provide longer driving range.

-The new Leaf goes on sale in Japan on October 10, but U.S. drivers will have to wait until "early 2018" to get their hands on it, Nissan says.
+The new Leaf goes on sale in Japan in October, but U.S. drivers will have to wait until early 2018 to get their hands on it, Nissan says.
+The car could be even more important to Nissan in China, said Michele Krebs, an analyst with Autotrader.
+China is already the world's biggest market for electric cars, accounting more than 40% of all EVs sold worldwide, and the government there is taking steps to push them even more.

-The automaker plans to offer a higher-powered version for the 2019 model year that will also provide longer driving range.